WPCJATH/COMP3335_GROUP21/README.md

 * Type `./install.sh`
 * A new container will show in your docker desktop.
 To access the monitor, To use the monitor, open your browser and enter `localhost:3301` (register required).
 It will monitor both HTTP requests and database requests.

+## Future works

+More updates will be address here https://github.com/WPCJATH/COMP3335_GROUP21